MRCIEU/vectology/analysis/paper/README.md

 How to include top X results?
 - Top 1,5,10
 - Maybe calculate distance from predicted EFO to manual EFO using nxontology.
 And then compare distributions of these.
+  - Create heatmap of EFO and nxtontology score for each model
+- Compare cosine distance of top hit to nxontology distance
+  - can this be used to help predict bad mappings

 ### Comparison to other approaches for automated mapping to ontology